SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/silabs_pir_ira_s210st01/README.md

   - pir_configure() function is not currently implemented yet.
 The PIR sensor we used is an analog sensor which doesn't have internal registers to program.
 - Running the Motion Detection
   - pir_start() and pir_stop() functions are used to start/stop ADC measurements.
   - pir_detect_motion() is a simple algorithm that tells if motion is detected.
-It also adaptively update the ADC threshold to trigger interrupts.
+It also adaptively updates the ADC threshold to trigger interrupts.
 - Callbacks
   - pir_adc_irq_callback() function is called in ADC IRQ.
 It's up to the application layer to decide how to set up flags/events to call the motion detection algorithm.
   - pir_motion_detection_callback() function is called in the motion detection algorithm to notify the application layer whenever motion on/off is detected.